 How much information is locked-up in a label?

-- Mise en Bouteille means ‘put in bottle…(by)’.
-We have plenty of additional information too – au domaine – means that that in this case it was bottled by the the owners of the vines.
+Mise en Bouteille means ‘put in bottle…(by)’.
+We usually have plenty of additional information too – au domaine – means that in this case it was bottled by the owners of the vines.

 - “recolte, eleve et mise en bouteille au domaine” – harvested, matured and bottled by the owners of the vines

 - “vinife, eleve et mis en bouteille par Albert Bichot” – in this case no indication that Bichot are the owners (domaine or proprietor is not mentioned) of the vines or that they harvested them – indeed Bichot for these bottles acted as a negociant, but obviously did the grape sorting, fermenting and maturation of the wine

 - “mis en bouteille par Maison Clavelier” – here there is no indication of ownership or other activities – so Clavelier most likely bought a barrel of (finished) wine, and bottled it with their labels.

 The lot number.

 For traceability, since 1991 all bottles should show a lot number, but it can be placed either on the main label, a back label or a neck label if the bottle wears one.

 Usually expressed to the nearest half a degree e.g. 12.5% or 13.0%, though you will sometimes see other numbers – e.g. 12.6%